Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L2/L2_benchmark_gemm.rst

 .. _benchmark_gemm_l2:

 ***********************
-L2 GEMM benchmark
+L2 GEMM Benchmark
 ***********************

 1. gemm_4CU
 ================

-This example resides in ``L2/benchmarks/memKernel/gemm_4CU`` directory.
-The tutorial provides a step-by-step guide that covers commands for building and running kernel.
-It performs the matrix-matrix multiplication (A * B = C), M is number of rows of matrix A/C, K is number of columns of matrix A/number of rows of matrix B, N is number of columns of matrix B/C
+This example resides in the ``L2/benchmarks/memKernel/gemm_4CU`` directory.
+The tutorial provides a step-by-step guide that covers commands for building and running the kernel.
+It performs the matrix-matrix multiplication (A * B = C); M is number of rows of matrix A/C, K is number of columns of matrix A/number of rows of matrix B, and N is number of columns of matrix B/C.

 1.1 Executable Usage
 ------------------------

-1.1.1 Work Directory(Step 1)
+1.1.1 Work Directory (Step 1)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The steps for library download and environment setup can be found in [here](https://github.com/Xilinx/Vitis_Libraries/tree/main/blas/L2/benchmarks#building).
-For getting the design,
+The steps for library download and environment setup can be found [here](https://github.com/Xilinx/Vitis_Libraries/tree/main/blas/L2/benchmarks#building).
+For getting the design:

 .. code-block:: bash

    cd L2/benchmarks/memKernel/gemm_4CU

-1.1.2 Build kernel(Step 2)
+1.1.2 Build the Kernel (Step 2)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Run the following make command to build your XCLBIN and host binary targeting a specific device.
-Please be noticed that this process will take a long time, maybe couple of hours.
+This process will take a long time, maybe couple of hours.

 .. code-block:: bash

     make run TARGET=hw PLATFORM_REPO_PATHS=/opt/xilinx/platforms PLATFORM=xilinx_u250_xdma_201830_2

-1.1.3 Run kernel(Step 3)
+1.1.3 Run the Kernel (Step 3)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To get the benchmark results, please run the following command.
+To get the benchmark results, run the following command:

 gemm_4CU Input Arguments: